 The maximum capacity of the hydrates appears when the grain size is around 15 to 20 nm.
 This resembles the behaviour of polycrystalline metals, such as copper.
 However, this is the first time that researchers have seen this type of behaviour in methane hydrates as a material.
 The grain size-dependent strength and maximum capacity that the researchers found can be used in predicting and preventing the failure of hydrates in the future.

 This unexpected rapid weakening of the crystal structure as the grain size gets smaller has important implications for any work in areas where hydrates are found.

 The researchers reported that the dissociation of methane hydrates can be triggered by the ground deformation caused by "earthquakes, storms, sea-level fluctuations or man-made disturbances (including well drilling and gas production from hydrate reservoirs)."

-Users browsing this forum: dohboi and 7 guests
+Users browsing this forum: Tuike and 14 guests